Apple Store

 WHAT ABOUT THE QUADRO?

 We didn't include the $1650 Quadro FX 4500 which Apple is promoting for "high-end scientific visualization."
 It would be overkill for most applications including games.
-And if you look at the specs listed on the Mac Pro Graphics Page, the X1900 XT has better specs in two out of three categories.
+Apple's own charts showed the X1900 XT has better specs in two out of three categories.

 WHERE TO BUY THE ATI RADEON X1900 GT FOR G5